leandrocunha526/leandrocunha526/README.md

 I have a strong foundation in DevOps practices and agile methodologies, which I integrate into my work to optimize development processes and project delivery.

-Currently maintainer of Docker Desktop for [@archlinux AUR](https://github.com/archlinux) and [@debian](https://github.com/debian) contributor in several distribution teams such as Ruby and PostgreSQL.
+Currently maintainer of Docker Desktop for [Arch Linux](https://github.com/archlinux) AUR and [Debian](https://github.com/debian) contributor in several distribution teams such as Ruby and PostgreSQL.

 ## Technical Skills